dsec-capital/zorro-fix/zorro_fix_plugin/README.md

 ## Configuration of Post Build Steps in Visual Studio

+First make sure that the environment variable `ZorroInstallDir` is set and points to the `Zorro` install location.

 Add the following to the post build steps.
 For project `zorro_fix_plugin`: